 According to FAO (Food and Agriculture Organization of the United Nation), Vietnam is ranked as one of the top countries producing coffee annually.
 Therefore, Vietnamese coffee should be packed in your bag when coming back home.
 It depends on how much you want to pay for a pack of coffee.
 You can buy Trung Nguyên Coffee (The No.1 coffee brand in Vietnamese) or others.
 You can find them in supermarkets, night markets, markets or some coffee shops.

-If you want something very very special of Vietnam, this is what you need. Áo Dài is the traditional custom of Vietnam, especially for girls and women.
+If you want something very very special in Vietnam, this is what you need. Áo Dài is the traditional custom of Vietnam, especially for girls and women.
 Men can wear it, actually, but for some special occasion like their wedding ceremonies.
 There are some ready-made Áo Dài that you can buy; otherwise, you can ask a tailor to sew it for you.
 It should be noted that the Áo Dài should fit your body shape to show up your beauty.
-The price for one piece of Áo Dài (including pants) is around 350.000 VND to 1.000.000 VND depended on the materials.
+The price for one piece of Áo Dài (including pants) is around 350.000 VND to 1.000.000 VND depending on the materials.
 Nón Lá

 Together with Áo Dài, Nón Lá (or palm-leaf conical hat) is also the symbol of Vietnam, especially for girls and women.
-The price for one costs around 50.000 VND to 100.000 VND depended on whether you want to buy a simple one or an embroidered one.
+The price for one costs around 50.000 VND to 100.000 VND depending on whether you want to buy a simple one or an embroidered one.

 Yes, I mention ingredients.
-Soy sauces, fish sauces, chilli powder… As a Vietnamese, I believe that Vietnamese cannot eat anything without these ingredients.
+Soy sauces, fish sauces, chili powder… As a Vietnamese, I believe that Vietnamese cannot eat anything without these ingredients.
 Fish sauces are everywhere and used to cook everything except sweet things.
 Buying Vietnamese ingredients is not a bad idea to make you remember Vietnamese food.